davecanderson/docs/docs/vue/index.md

 })
 ```

-> It's recommended to use exact versions so they match the local version your App was developed with and eliminate redirect latency
+> It's recommended to use exact versions to eliminate redirect latencies and to match the local version your App was developed against

 ### Registration